How to Activate Your Citi Credit Card

-When you get a new credit card, you often must activate it before you can use it.
-You’ll typically get your card in the mail along with activation instructions.
-There may be several ways to activate it, such as by phone, online or via the bank’s mobile app.
+When you get your new Citi credit card, you must activate it before you can use it.
+You’ll typically receive your card in the mail along with activation instructions.
+There may be several ways to activate it, such as by phone, online or via the Citi Mobile App.

 Activating a credit card is usually a quick and simple process.
 Here, we’ll discuss how to activate your credit card, including what happens afterward and how to handle hiccups along the way.

-When you receive your credit card, it will typically come with activation instructions.
-Those are often listed in the letter that comes with your new card.
+When you receive your credit card, you’ll get a letter explaining your activation options.
 Your new card may also have a sticker with activation instructions.
-You may have several options to activate your card, including online, by phone or in a mobile app.
+You may have several options to activate your card, including online, by phone or in the Citi Mobile App.

-The exact steps depend on the lender and the method you choose.
-You may have to provide personal information (like the last four digits of your Social Security number or date of birth) as well as your card’s information (like the security code).
+The exact steps you’ll follow will depend on the method you choose.
+You may have to provide personal information (like the last 4 digits of your Social Security number or date of birth) as well as your card’s information (like the security code).

 Online